s-20/unnamed/Burn.md

 ### Damage Reduction

 Any time you might take damage, you can burn an Aspect to reduce that damage.
-By default, doing so reduces the damage by half, rounding down to a minimum of 0.

-You must describe how you've avoided the damage, or else the GM can overrule the burn.
-If your description involves the Aspect directly, the GM may reduce the damage further, restore a [Drama Die](DramaDice.md), or give you a [Perk](MarksPerks.md).
+If you can work the burned Aspect into the a description of how you avoid the damage, it is reduced by 2.
+If you can't, that's okay, but the damage is only reduced by 1.

 ### Ending Conditions

 [Conditions](Conditions.md) are typically negative ongoing effects on your character; they might include bleeding, being on fire, being poisoned or diseased, et cetera.
 Most Conditions have a particular duration - five minutes, until you roll 5 successes using Body related traits, an hour, four days, whatever.

-If you've gone through half a Condition's duration, you can burn an Aspect to end it.
-If the Aspect is related to the recovery and you can describe it as such, that might be worth a [Drama Die](DramaDice.md) or a [Perk](MarksPerks.md), but a description is not generally necessary in this case.
+You can burn an Aspect to end it.
+If the Aspect is related to the recovery and you can describe it as such, that might be worth a [Drama Die](DramaDice.md), but this isn't necessary.

-If the Condition doesn't have a duration, you can't burn your way out of it.

 ## Burning Connections